 Under most conditions, the use of standardized tests alone is not a comprehensive approach to determine whether an individual has a communication disorder.
 Test scores are invalid for a client/patient who is not reflected in the normative group for the test's standardization sample, even if the test is administered as instructed.
 In these cases, the tests cannot be used to determine the presence or absence of a communication disorder.
 However, these tests can provide valuable descriptive information about a client's/patient's abilities and limitations in the language of the test (i.e., a test given in English will assess a child's ability in English).

 No test can be completely culture free.
 Most formal testing is unfamiliar to individuals who have not had exposure to the mainstream educational context and to the culture of testing that includes both nonverbal and verbal components.
 Nonverbal aspects of the testing culture include

 - how one is expected to respond—in a testing context—to the examiner, regardless of gender, culture, age, and/or socioeconomic background;

 - attitudes toward display of abilities;

-- attitudes towards guessing, using process of elimination, story telling, or conversing with an unfamiliar individual;
+- attitudes toward guessing, using the process of elimination, storytelling, or conversing with an unfamiliar individual;

-- test abstraction (e.g., naming protocols that require providing already shared information or situations in which the client is required to assume a "make believe" attitude in order to engage in an expected manner).
+- test abstraction (e.g., naming protocols that require providing already shared information or situations in which the client/patient is required to assume a "make-believe" attitude in order to engage in an expected manner); and

 Verbal aspects of the testing culture include